CBD Tincture – (250 mg in 30 ml)$30.00 Add to cart

 CBD for Mental Health

 Furthermore, these studies found that CBD has few to no side effects.
-Because many medications for psychological diseases produce adverse effects, using CBD may be preferable.
+Considering how many medications for psychological diseases produce adverse effects, CBD use may be preferable.

 CBD for Cancer

 CBD has been used for cancer pain.
-In one study, people who took a combination of CBD and THC experienced more pain relief than those who took THC alone.
-CBD also reduces nausea, which is a common side effect of chemotherapy.
-CBD may even kill tumors.
+In one study, people who took a combination of CBD and THC experienced more pain relief than those who took THC alone.9 CBD also reduces nausea, which is a common side effect of chemotherapy.10 CBD may even kill tumors, as demonstrated in a study revealing CBD-induced cell death of breast cancer cells in vitro.11

 CBD for Skin Conditions